Stamping Fabric by Paper Sushi

 As I mentioned above, it's really important to nail your technique on scrap fabric before attempting to stamp your finished products.
 The first thing to practice is inking.
 Start with a light hand!
 Especially when stamping fabric, it's very helpful to try to ink just the raised portions of the stamp and not the background.
 Pushing the stamp into the ink pad with a lot of pressure will get ink everywhere and make it much harder to not put ink everywhere when stamping.
 Tap lightly on the ink pad until the raised portions of the stamp are evenly covered.
 With especially juicy inks, it can be helpful to stamp off on scrap paper once lightly before stamping your fabric.

 When printing, be sure to evenly distribute pressure so that you don't end up with one portion of the imprint darker than others or double prints.
 Press straight down on to your fabric, angled pressure or rocking the stamp can cause edge imprints.

 Once you've created the perfect imprint, you need to heat set it to protect it when the fabric is washed!
-Give the ink a few minutes to dry before you apply an iron to it.
-Once dry, apply the iron and hold it in place for 15-30 seconds.
-I prefer not to slide the iron around while doing this, because then I am certain each part of the imprint got the same amount of time and heat.
+Give the ink some time to dry before you apply an iron to it.
+Pigment inks like Versacraft and Memento Luxe benefit from more drying time.
+Think of heat setting as stopping the ink in it's tracks and giving it a chance to settle into the fabric a little before heat setting.
+Once dry, apply the iron and hold it in place for as long as it takes to make the fabric too hot to touch.
+Be sure to follow your fabric guidelines for ironing!
+I prefer not to slide the iron around while doing this, because then I am certain each part of the imprint gets the same amount of time and heat.